allanmboyd/spidertest/README.md

 - Allow spidering to be restricted from test definitions
 - Expose more options
 - Allow request parameters to be specified in test definitions
-- Include the cookies header when matching requests to tests and a cookie is specified in the test definition
 - Allow tests to be selected based on response header values
 - Better support JSON and XML responses (e.g. like finding URLs in these docs and using them)
 - Maybe support other kinds of HTTP request (other than GET)